 2. Efficient Resource Utilization: Underperforming variants are removed, reallocating resources to better-performing ones.

-3. Accelerated Convergence: AI-generated variants, informed by past performance, may lead to higher rewards more quickly.
+3. Accelerated Optimization: AI-generated variants, informed by past performance, may lead to higher rewards more quickly.

 4. Robust Benchmarking: Maintaining a constant baseline variant allows for consistent performance tracking over time.